fabbbiob/TrainingContent/O3651/O3651-5 Getting started in Office 365 with the Microsoft Graph API/Lab.md

     ````c#
     public async Task<ActionResult> Index() {}
     ````
-  1. In the `Index()` method, use the `GraphServiceClient` to call Graph Rest API to retrieve the first 20 events in the user's calendar:
+  1. In the `Index()` method, use the `GraphServiceClient` to call Microsoft Graph API to retrieve the first 20 events in the user's calendar:

     ````c#
     var eventsResults = new List<MyEvent>();